learn-co-curriculum/git-basics-mod-intro-to-version-control/README.md

 Wouldn't it be great if you could try things out in "sandbox" and then throw it away, with no consequence, if it didn't work out?
-Wouldn't it be great to have a history of your thought process or motivations as you wrote a document?
+Wouldn't it be great to have a built-in journal, that you wrote, of your motivations and thought process around each edit?
 Wouldn't it be great to have an easy way to share your documents with others as well as back them up to the cloud?

+Alternatively, have you ever collaborated on a document with a number of friends or colleagues and rapidly found yourself drowning in a sea of `report-john.docx`, `report-mary-undo-john.docx`, `report-mary-and-john-FINAL2.docx`?
+There is a better way!

 These dreams can be achieved by using what programmers call "version control."

 ## Objectives

 1. State what `git` is
 2. State what a _commit_ is
 3. Recognize how developers use _commits_ to discuss changes
+4. Recognize that local commit history can be stored remotely

+## State what `git` is

+Version Control is the process of storing multiple versions of a single project, allowing each version to be recalled at a later date.
+There are many version control programs: `git`, `hg`, `svn`, `cvs` et al. The most-popular version control system is `git`.

+The Linux operating system was the first project to embrace `git`.
+Upon seeing that team's success using `git` for version control, much of the industry chose to follow.

+## State what a _commit_ is

+As you work on a document you reach a natural "pause."
+At this point, much like when playing a video game and preparing to face a big, bad, boss battle you'd like to save a snapshot of your work. `git` calls this "snapshot" a **commit**.

+Ultimately, by creating a "journal" or "log" of commits, `git` can present a history of your changes to your work.

+## Recognize How Developers Use _commits_ To Discuss Changes

+Additionally, for each commit, `git` assigns a special guaranteed-unique identifier called a "SHA" (pronounced: "shah").
+With each commit, `git` will ask you to write a short journal entry called a "commit message" that describes the change you made.
+The sum total of all `git` commits is the _git history_ of the project.

+As a result of having a series of "commits" developers can talk about choices that were made and can collaborate.

+## Recognize That Local Commit History Can Be Stored Remotely

+To make it easy to back up (and, as you'll discover later, share) git histories, git allows authors to copy (or, in `git`'s vocabulary _push_) git histories to remote computers.

 ## Conclusion